serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 #### Announcements:

+#### Textstract

+**What it is:** OCR++ service to extract text and data from documents, no machine learning experience required

+**Why it matters:** It builds on the capabilities of previous text-recognition services, correctly parsing tables and other tricky text formats.
+Also, it can be used by anyone, even those with no previous machine learning experience.
+This shows AWS's commitment to widening developer accessibility to cutting-edge tech.

 #### [AWS Sagemaker Ground Truth](https://aws.amazon.com/blogs/aws/amazon-sagemaker-ground-truth-build-highly-accurate-datasets-and-reduce-labeling-costs-by-up-to-70/)

 **What it is:** A way to label your data for machine learning training.